electricimp/imp-central-impt/spec/README.md

     - **IMPT_DEBUG** - if *true*, displays additional output of the command execution (default: *false*).
     - **IMPT_ENDPOINT** - impCentral API endpoint (default: *https://api.electricimp.com/v5*).
 You need to specify it when working with a private impCentral installation.
     - **IMPT_GITHUB_USER** / **IMPT_GITHUB_TOKEN** - a GitHub account username / password or personal access token.
 You need to specify them when you got `GitHub rate limit reached` error.
     - **IMPT_SUFFIX** - Additional custom suffix for entity names created and used during testing.
-To prevent collisions due to identical entity names in collaborator's accounts the tests try to create unique entity names by adding a suffix with the first 8 symbols of the current account Id.
+To prevent collisions due to identical entity names in collaborator's accounts the tests try to create unique entity names by adding a suffix with the current user name.
 If needed, you may specify an additional suffix via this variable.
     - **IMPT_FOLDER_SUFFIX** - Custom suffix for test execution folder name.
 You need to specify it for [Parallel Tests Execution](#parallel-tests-execution).
     - **IMPT_DEVICE_IDX** - Index (starting from 0) of the value (i.e. a particular device) in the **IMPT_DEVICE_IDS** variable.
 You may need to specify it to select a concrete device from the device list, eg. for [Parallel Tests Execution](#parallel-tests-execution).
+    - **IMPT_OUTPUT_MODES** - Output modes for impt commands test.
+Some tests can not be executed with all existing output modes, in this case unsupported output modes will be skipped.
 1. Run the tests by calling `npm test` command from your local *imp-central-impt* folder.

 ## Parallel Tests Execution ##